icinganalysis/icinganalysis.github.io/content/ludlam.md

 > ###_"The rotating-cylinder technique of determining water content and drop-size distribution cannot therefore be used without consideration of the heat economy"_

 #F. H. Ludlam, "The Heat Economy of a Rimed Cylinder" [^1]
-or
-##"A Confusion of Ludlam Limits"

 ##Summary
 Various "Ludlam Limits" have been implemented, but they produce different results.

 ##Key points
 1. Calculations are laid out for finding the "critical" LWC where not all available water freezes on a cylinder.
-2. Values of critical LWC were presented.
-3. The critical LWC is often termed the "Ludlam limit", although Ludlam did not use that term.
+2. The critical LWC is often termed the "Ludlam limit", although Ludlam did not use that term.
-4. Various "Ludlam Limits" have been implemented, but they produce different results.
+3. Various "Ludlam Limits" have been implemented, but they produce different results.

 ##Abstract